SA Health Human Research Ethics Committe

 Any research that involves a significant proportion of Aboriginal or Torres Strait Islander peoples should also be submitted to the Aboriginal Health Research Ethics Committee (AHREC) in addition to the review by the South Australian public health system HREC, where applicable.
 The AHREC promotes and supports quality research for the benefit of Aboriginal people.

-Anyone wishing to engage in research projects within the Country Health South Australia Local Health Network should submit an application through one of the metropolitan HRECs listed above.
+Anyone wishing to engage in research projects within the six regional local health networks should submit an application through one of the metropolitan HRECs listed above.